• Skip to primary navigation

 Everything you need to make these fabulous Mini Egg blondies should be easy to find in the average home kitchen.

-Where can I buy Mini Eggs?
+Where can I buy Cadbury Mini Eggs?
+Can I use different chocolate eggs?

 Are Mini Egg blondies suitable for vegetarians?

-Two Mini Egg blondies on a white place.
+Three Mini Egg blondies on a white place.
 Caption reads: step-by-step recipe Mini Egg blondies easy and delicious

 Are Mini Egg blondies suitable for vegans?